biouno/biouno.github.io/_posts/2016-06-08-Jenkins-Wow-or-JustAbout-Time.md

 Figure 3: Visualization for a scripted Pipeline

 ## Standing on my Soap Box
 The observations I just described make me a little more pragmatic and reserved for the new Blue Ocean UI of Jenkins introduced this past week.
 Twitter was on fire with comments and kudos for the project!
 Obviously, the perceived functionality/usability of a software is largely attributed to a modern and responsive user interface.
-A couple tweets that made me smile said 'Wow, the new Jenkins UI finally looks usable!' and another 'Oh wow, a Jenkins UI that not only doesn’t suck but actually looks *really* awesome.'
+A couple tweets that made me smile said 'Wow, the new Jenkins UI finally looks usable!' and another 'Oh wow, a Jenkins UI that not only doesn't suck but actually looks *really* awesome.'

 <img src='{{ site.baseurl }}assets/posts/assets/posts/2016-06-8-Jenkins-Wow-or-JustAbout-Time/BlueOcean.png' alt="BlueOcean.png" align="left" width="400px" />
 Figure 4: The new Blue Ocean Jenkins scripted pipeline view